“While not a problem for everyone transitioning

 Depending on your Country, mental health online resources, programs, Apps and e-therapies may be available.

-Your health care provider or local community health center may know of your Country’s recommended mental health online resources, programs, Apps and e-therapies, similar to the (Australian) Department of Health’s Head To Health Search for Digital Mental Health Resources.
+Your health care provider, local community health center or your Country’s equivalent of a Mental Health website, may include information about your Country’s recommended mental health online resources, programs, Apps and e-therapies, similar to the (Australian) Government’s Head To Health and the (United Kingdom) Mental Health UK

-Menopausal Hormone Therapy
+Hormone Therapy

-May menopausal hormone therapy (MHT) be beneficial in improving mood?
+May hormone therapy improve mood?

 Health Care Provider